-Attendance: To remain in good standing in this course, all students must submit one graded assignment each week of the semester.
-Attendance will be recorded at weekly intervals, and students who do not participate regularly by submitting an assignment each week may be contacted by the instructor or a Success Coach.
+Attendance: To remain in good standing in this course, all students must submit one graded assignment every weekday that the course is in session.
+The weekdays that the class meets are May 11-12; 15-19; and 22-25.
+Attendance will be recorded at daily intervals, and students who do not participate regularly by submitting an assignment each class day will be contacted by the instructor.